 “He told me he was adopted, that he had two wonderful adoptive parents, and that his life was a good one.”

-As John meets Helen and David for the first time in next week’s program, he says, “Just to actually look into their eyes and just see – is there a similar person looking back at you?
+As John met Helen and David for the first time during the TV program's filming.
+He said, “Just to actually look into their eyes and just see – is there a similar person looking back at you?
 At least someone else will have something in common with me.”